 Escape the "Mean Christian" Trap

 The church is sometimes accused of being bigoted, angry, hateful, arrogant, elitist, and hypocritical.
 This doesn't describe the churches I have been a part of, and in fact most of the churches I know well are characterized by love, generosity, humility, and the pursuit of godliness.
 Where does the negative perspective come from?
+Why are Christians seen as mean?
 Are they just "haters?"
 Unfortunately, no.

 Churches sometimes get a bad rap because Christians, and often Christian leaders, are dogmatic in all issues, uncharitable in public interactions, and quick to pick a fight.
 Ron Edmonson recently put a label on it.
 Christians can be "mean."